-One of the primary goals in setting compensation policies is to maintain competitive, progressive programs to attract, retain and motivate high caliber executives, foster teamwork and maximize the long-term success of the Company by appropriately rewarding such individuals for their achievements.
-Another goal is to provide an incentive to executives to focus efforts on long-term strategic goals for the Company by closely aligning their financial interests with stockholder interests.
-To attain these goals the Company's executive compensation program was designed to include base salary, annual incentives and long-term incentives.
+One of the primary goals in setting compensation policies is to maintain competitive, progressive programs to attract, retain and motivate highcaliber executives, foster teamwork and maximize the long-term success of Advanced Energy by appropriately rewarding such individuals for their achievements.
+Another goal is to provide an incentive to executives to focus efforts on long-term strategic goals for Advanced Energy by closely aligning their financial interests with stockholder interests.
+To attain these goals Advanced Energy's executive compensation program was designed to include base salary, annual incentives and long-term incentives.

-In formulating and administering the individual elements of the Company's executive compensation program, planning, implementing and achieving long-term objectives are emphasized to establish performance-objectives, evaluate performance and determine actual incentive awards.
+In formulating and administering the individual elements of Advanced Energy's executive compensation program, planning, implementing and achieving long-term objectives are emphasized to establish performance objectives, evaluate performance and determine actual incentive awards.